eCommerce

 Modern browsers use a padlock icon to show a website has Secure Socket Layer (SSL) encryption.
 This icon assures users that the site is trustworthy.
 Shopify provides a built-in SSL, which safeguards a customer’s personal and payment-related data and improves your store’s Google SEO ranking.
 Measures like this are essential to building and maintaining long-term trust with your customer base.

 Admittedly, WooCommerce lacks Shopify’s integrated security features.
 In terms of protecting their site and all the sensitive information stored from customer card input, it is up to the merchant to choose the security method that best fits their needs.
 To that end, WooCommerce does not come equipped with an SSL certificate.
 WooCommerce users who wish to obtain one of these certificates must do so independently.
-Many merchants choose to do this through their hosting provider upon first signing up for a plan.
+Many merchants do this through their hosting provider upon signing up for a plan.

 WooCommerce also mandates that users regularly update their plugins, themes, and software to bolster online security.
 Shopify, on the other hand, automatically updates all these components.